haryabee/new/README.md

 ### svelte.dev

-The source code for https://svelte.dev lives in the [svelte. dev](https://github.com/sveltejs/svelte.dev) repository, with all the documentation right [here](https://github.com/sveltejs/svelte/tree/main/documentation).
+The source code for https://svelte.dev lives in the [svelte.dev](https://github.com/sveltejs/svelte.dev) repository, with all the documentation right [here](https://github.com/sveltejs/svelte/tree/main/documentation).
 The site is built with [SvelteKit](https://svelte.dev/docs/kit).

 ## Is svelte.dev down?